ashie/BrowserSelector/README.md

   * `"UseRegex"` = `dword:00000001`

-Please see the following page for the grammer of the regular expression:
+Please see the following page for the grammar of the regular expression:

   https://en.cppreference.com/w/cpp/regex/ecmascript

 A browser names can be added in this case too.
-Please add a browser name after `$` assersion like this:
+Please add a browser name after `$` assertion like this:

   * `0001` = `^http(s)?://(.+\\.)?example\\.(org|com)(/.*)?$firefox`